Rajraut7719/social-networking-app/README.md

 Once the application is running, you can access the API at http://localhost:8000/api/

 ### API Documentation
-You can find the detailed API documentation in the <a href="https://github.com/Rajraut7719/social_application_Postman-collection" target="_blank">Postman collection</a>
- or Swagger collacetion http://localhost:8000/docs/  provided in this repository.
+You can find the detailed API documentation or Swagger collacetion http://localhost:8000/docs/  provided in this repository.